WMGC-FM: Magic 105.1/Soft Rock 105.1/Today's 105.1 (2001–2013)

 On October 28, 2011, WMGC-FM shifted to Christmas music.
 Unlike in years past, it dropped the "Magic" moniker and began referring to itself as "Christmas 105.1."
 On December 23, morning show host and longtime Detroit radio fixture Jim Harper retired.
 On December 26, at Midnight, the station rebranded as "Soft Rock 105.1."
 The first song on "Soft Rock" was "Don't Stop Believin'" by Journey.

 In contrast to WNIC's "Fresh" presentation, "Soft Rock 105.1" was more gold-based and initially played few current songs.
 By July 2012, the station increased the number of current hits, although the station focused on more retro songs, cutting "Soft Rock" from its name and branding itself as just "105.1 FM."
 On August 10, 2012, at 5 p.m., it rebranded again, this time to "Today's 105.1" with the first song being "Don't Turn Around" by Ace of Base.
 WMGC-FM's format was similar to Hot AC-formatted WDVD with newer Top 40 hits added to the playlist, while eliminating most pre-1980s songs, putting it in a Modern AC direction, while still playing select hits from 1975 to 1980.
 WNIC reverted to its former AC format in September 2012.
 In response, WMGC re-added some songs from the 1970s.
-Despite all of the changes, WMGC-FM generally held a 3 share in the market, as compared to WNIC, ranked with a 3.2 share in July 2013.